Copyright © 1999-2017 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and permissive document license rules apply.

 |U+FFFC||Object replacement character||Use markup, e.g. HTML <object> or HTML <img>|

-Except for Line and Paragraph Separator, it is acceptable for browsers and similar user agents to ignore the presence of discouraged characters in HTML or XML.
+Except for Line and Paragraph Separator, or the Byte Order Mark, it is acceptable for browsers and similar user agents to ignore the presence of discouraged characters in HTML or XML.
 It is up to authoring tools to ensure proper conversion between these characters and equivalent markup where it exists.

 Short description: The line and paragraph separator provide unambiguous means to denote hard line breaks and paragraph delimiters in plain text.

 Reason for inclusion: These characters were introduced into the Unicode Standard to overcome the ambiguous and widely divergent use of control codes for this purpose.
-See Unicode Technical Report #13, Unicode Newline Guidelines [UTR13].
+See Section 5.8, Newline Guidelines, in [Unicode].

 Problems when used in markup: Including these characters in markup text does not work where it would duplicate the existing markup commands for delimiting paragraphs and lines.

 Problems with other uses: The be can also problematic when used in plain text, because legacy data is usually converted code point for code point into Unicode and all receivers of Unicode plain text have to effectively be able to interpret the existing use of control codes for this purpose.
 As a result, fewer Unicode implementations support these characters, than would be the case otherwise.

 Replacement markup: In HTML, use <xhtml:br /> instead of U+2028 and surround paragraphs by <xhtml:p> and </xhtml:p> instead of separating them with U+2029.